itsmanishgautam/Python-AI-Class/Analysis/learning_reinforement.md

    - Encourage them to change their direction by understanding and adhering to the rules.
 2. **Change Own Direction**:
    - The entity may change its own direction only under critical conditions where reinforcing the rules on the obstruction is not viable.

+## Solution
+To prevent obstacles, the best approach is to perform tasks simultaneously rather than concurrently.
+This method decreases the chance of bottlenecks and interruptions, thereby lowering costs.
+Pre-communicating rules ensures all parties are informed and accountable, creating a proactive environment that aims to prevent disruptions and maintain smooth operations.

 ## Examples